craftykate/teen-center/README.md

 <img src="public/img/icon.png" width="400" />

 ## Wrap Up
 I loved building this app.
 I love the process of gathering, storing and displaying data in meaningful ways, so thinking through the best ways to do that with this app was a fun challenge.
+I'm also the daughter of an engineering psychologist specializing in usability and ergonomics, so a keen eye for usability and a desire for elegant solutions is just built into my DNA.
 I have gotten so much positive feedback from both administrators and students it makes me feel good knowing the students like using it and the administrators (mostly volunteers) have so much less work to do.